Our Commitment to Diversity, Equity, and Inclusion

 Inclusion

-Inclusion is the act of creating environments in which any individual or group can and feels welcomed, respected, supported, and valued to fully participate.
+Inclusion is the act of creating environments in which any individual or group feels welcomed, respected, supported, and valued.
 An inclusive and welcoming climate embraces differences and offers respect in words and actions for all people.
 It is important to note that while an inclusive group is by definition diverse, a diverse group is not always inclusive.
 Increasingly, recognition of unconscious or implicit bias helps us to be deliberate about addressing issues of inclusivity.